GlistEngine/GlistEngine/README.md

 - C:\dev\glist\myglistapps
 - C:\dev\glist\zbin

-3- Open cmd.exe and go to the zbin folder by the command
+3- Open command line(cmd.exe) and go to the zbin folder by the command

 > cd C:\dev\glist\zbin

 4- First of all, you need to clone the zbin repo.
-Clone the zbin repo with this command:
+Clone the zbin repo by writing this command on command line:

 >  git clone https://github.com/yourusername/glistzbin-win64.git